MoCo-GHE-Admin/github-scripts/README.md

 ## `repo_archiver.py`
 ```
-usage: repo_archiver.py [-h] [--token TOKEN] [--file FILE] [--force] [-q] [repos ...]
+usage: repo_archiver.py [-h] [--token TOKEN] [--pat-key PATKEY] [--file FILE] [--force] [-q] [repos ...]

 Archive the specified repo, closing out issues and PRs

 positional arguments:
   repos             owner/repo to archive

 optional arguments:
   -h, --help        show this help message and exit
   --token TOKEN     PAT to access github.
 Needs Write access to the repos
+  --pat-key PATKEY  key in .gh_pat.toml of the PAT to use
   --file FILE       File with "owner/repo" one per line to archive
   --force           Don't stop if you detect previous archivers
   -q                DO NOT print, or request confirmations
 ```

 ## `repo_unarchiver.py`
 ```
-usage: repo_unarchiver.py [-h] [--token TOKEN] [-q] repo
+usage: repo_unarchiver.py [-h] [--token TOKEN] [--pat-key PATKEY] [-q] repo

 Reverse archival closing of issues of the specified repo, Note, repo MUST be manually unarchived before this script

 positional arguments:
   repo              owner/repo to unarchive

 optional arguments:
   -h, --help        show this help message and exit
   --token TOKEN     PAT to access github.
 Needs Write access to the repos
+  --pat-key PATKEY  key in .gh_pat.toml of the PAT to use, default: 'admin'
   -q                DO NOT print, or request confirmations
 ```

 ## `gh_gile_search.py`